References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

-There are a number of reasons for doing this.
-Firstly contact lens wearers will have more regular checks (usually 6 monthly) at their local optometrists compared to purely spectacle wearers (yearly or 2 yearly) so it is very unlikely that the lens prescription is incorrect.
+There are a number of reasons for this.
+Firstly, contact lens wearers will have more regular checks (usually 6 monthly) at their local optometrists compared to purely spectacle wearers (who tend to have checks yearly or 2-yearly) so it is unlikely that the lens prescription will be incorrect.
 Secondly, if the (unaided) visual acuities are checked and the pilot is then asked to insert their lenses, checking the VAs immediately does not give a true representation of the performance of the lens once settled.
 This can take 5-10 minutes in some cases and VA will improve in that time.
 Thirdly, a contact lens wearer is more likely to have poorer unaided visual acuities, as they are more reliant on using correction and therefore have a greater visual benefit from wearing contact lenses.
 Finally, for both the pilot and examiner, this process will save time.

 Read all @UK_CAA

 UK Civil Aviation Authority launch Active Carbon Monoxide (CO) Detector Trial

 CAA launch autumn Virtual Voyage 2021 General Aviation Summit